Portland police searching for tips in 19-year-old mother's murder two years later

 PORTLAND, Ore. — Portland police are once again asking the public for any information it may have regarding the murder of 19-year-old Logan Nettleton.

 It has been almost two years to the day since Nettleton was found dead from apparent gunshot wounds.
-On Friday, August 30, 2019, at 3:33 a.m., police responded to a home in the area of SE 174th Avenue and SE Powell Boulevard on a report of a shooting.
+On Friday, Aug.
+30, 2019, at 3:33 a.m., police responded to a home in the area of Southeast 174th Avenue and Powell Boulevard on a report of a shooting.
 When officers arrived, they found Nettleton with a gunshot wound.
 She was declared dead at the scene.

 There was another victim, an adult man, who was taken to a nearby hospital.
 There was also an unharmed child at the residence at the time.